Unlocking SSH keys using pass

 computer too.
 After that, I’d like to look into ways to avoid spawning

-in every terminal I run this
+an instance of ssh-agent in every terminal I run this

 command in.